pachyderm/pachyderm/doc/deployment/deploy_custom.md

 the `--persistent-disk` flag takes two arguments that you specify right after the single argument to the `--object-store` flag.

-[The first argument is always ignored, but must be present.](https://github.com/pachyderm/pachyderm/issues/3312) You may set it to any text value you like.
+Although the first argument is required, Pachyderm ignores it.
+Therefore, you can set it to any text value.

-The second argument is the size, in gigabytes, that will be requested for `etcd`'s disk.
+The second argument is the size, in gigabytes (GB), that will be requested for `etcd`'s disk.
 A good value for most deployments is 10.